nlssn/mjolnir/README.md

 # Mjölnir

 A Discord bot that let's you start, stop and restart a Valheim server.
-It's basically just a way to access LGSM (Linux Game Server Managers) scripts trough Discord.
+It's basically just a way to access LinuxGSM_ (Linux Game Server Managers) scripts trough Discord.

 ## Requirements
-This bot relies on your Valheim server being installed using (LinuxGSM_)[https://linuxgsm.com].
-The bot uses predefined LGSM scripts to execute it's commands.
+This bot relies on your Valheim server being installed using [LinuxGSM_](https://linuxgsm.com).
+The bot uses LGSM scripts to execute it's commands.

 You also need NodeJS and NPM installed.
 # Installation